mksonkar/obsidian-notes/Web Development/ReactJS/Preserving and Resetting State.md

 If it gets removed, or a different component is rendered at the same position, React discards the state.

 ## Same component at the same position preserves state
+## Different components at the same position resets state
+When you render a different component in the same position, it resets the state of its entire subtree.

+As a rule of thumb,
+**if you want to preserve state between re-renders, the structure of the tree should be the same across renders.**
+If the structure changes, then react destroys the state associated with part of the tree that changed including its subtrees.